 A deliciously rich Chocolate Sour Cream Bundt Cake covered in a creamy two-ingredient chocolate ganache.
 With a rich, velvety texture, this is hands-down my favourite chocolate cake recipe.

 Especially when it’s dripping with dark chocolate ganache.
 This Chocolate Sour Cream Bundt Cake is one of those amazing homemade desserts that everyone will just love.

-The chocolate cake has the softest texture I have ever seen and the addition of sour cream adds lovely flavour and cuts through the sweetness.
-Aren’t bundt cakes the prettiest?
-There is no hidden peanut butter or cookie dough, just chocolate on chocolate.
-Simple, sweet and perfect for chocoholics like me.
+The chocolate cake has a velvety texture and the addition of sour cream adds lovely depth of flavour.
+Simple, sweet and perfect for chocoholics like you and me.

 Moist and tender Chocolate Sour Cream Bundt Cake dripping with dark chocolate ganache.

-- 250 gram (1 cup and 1 tablespoon) unsalted butter, room temperature
+- 230 gram (1 cup or 2 sticks) unsalted butter, room temperature

 - 200 grams (1 cup) caster sugar